 How to store homemade coconut cream pie?

-So you’ve made this lubricious coconut cream pie, and somehow you magically have leftover.
+So you’ve made this lubricious coconut cream pie, and somehow you magically have leftovers.
 What now?
 You want to store any leftover pie in the refrigerator, tightly covered in plastic wrap.
 This pie will keep for about 2-4 days in the fridge.
 Do not leave it sitting out at room temperature for more than 2 hours just to be on the safe side.

-Coconut Cream Pie Trouble-Shooting
+Coconut Cream Pie Recipe FAQs

 Why is my coconut cream pie filling runny?
 Be sure that you are not using low-fat ingredients.
 Make sure that the filling has the texture of a thick pudding before pouring it into your pie crust.
 The filling will thicken a bit more as it cools.
 And firm up completely once it has set in the fridge.
 As a last resort, add more cornstarch (a small amount at a time) if needed.

-Why didn’t my coconut cream pie did not set?
+Why didn’t my coconut cream pie set?

 - Make sure that the filling is like a thick pudding before you pour it into the pie crust.
 Be sure that you’ve used enough cornstarch and cooked it down enough.